Housing woes, climate change dominate 2nd day of annual meeting for Canadian municipalities | CBC News

 "Sometimes they don't have the resources … so if we can sort of breathe adrenaline into that, we think it'll help municipalities get more housing built faster," he said.

-The government will be providing incentives for communities to add new housing near transit routes, LeBlanc said, pushing residents to hop on the bus and prevent more fossil fuel-driven vehicles.
+The government will be providing incentives for communities to add new housing near transit routes, LeBlanc said, pushing residents to hop on the bus and reduce the number of fossil fuel-driven vehicles on the road.

+He said that plan will complement the permanent public transit fund, to start in 2026, that will earmark portions of a $3 billion a year funding for provinces, territories, municipalities and Indigenous communities.

 He said the success of the fund depends on the collaborative relationship among all levels of government.

-Ottawa can help cover the cost and try to help families with the high cost of housing, LeBlanc said, though he doesn't expect there will be one universal and affordable housing plan that could work in every major city across Canada.
+While he said Ottawa can help cover the cost and try to help families with the high cost of housing, LeBlanc said, he put the onus back on municipality officials to consider how that would look.
+He doesn't expect there will be one universal and affordable housing plan that could work in every major city across Canada.